-- Preference shares do not have voting rights.
-Hence, they cannot raise issues to the management or control the decision making of the company.
+- Preference shareholders do not get voting rights.
+Hence, they cannot raise issues to the management or control the company’s decisions.

-- Preference shareholders are only paid fixed dividend.
-Hence they do not enjoy the excess profits of the company.
-Except for participating preference shares.
+- Preference shareholders are only paid fixed dividends.
+Hence, they do not enjoy the excess profits of the company.
+The only exception is participating preference shareholders.

 - Preference shares cannot be easily bought and sold as equity shares.

-- Dividend income more than Rs 10 lakhs will be taxed at 10%.
+- Dividend income of more than Rs 10 lakhs is taxed at 10%.

-- Unlike equity capital, a company cannot use preference capital permanently.
-It has to be repaid.
+- Unlike equity capital, a company cannot use preference share capital perpetually.
+It has to be repaid on maturity.